 We believe all children have the right to an outstanding, equal education.
 We are inclusive and want to ensure every child can access our provision and learning outdoors.

 Parents whose children attend our setting have commented on how happy their children seem, how calm they are when get back fromm their day and how excited they are to come back again.
 The smallness of the setting allows for very special and positive relationships to form.
 There are just enough children for children to have a wide group of friends but we are small enough to offer that extra nurturing to each child.

 Early Years Foundation Stage / Development and Learning

 As experienced practitioners, we are really excited about planning for your child’s learning and development and think very carefully about delivering the early years curriculum in an outdoor setting.
-Each term we have a theme and around two core children’s books to spark excitement and interest.
 Our curriculum, planning and resources are very child led, as we follow each child on their individual learning journey.

 We plan and assess for the 7 areas of learning and development, as set out in Development Matters in the EYFS.

 Communication and Language

 Our holistic approach means that these 7 areas of learning are embedded in to our daily structure and routine, our indoor and outdoor environments, our carefully chosen resources, the adult guided activities and the child initiated play.